dwave-examples/tour-planning/README.md

 either be true or false: for any leg, should one drive?
 Should one walk?

-This model uses four binary variables for each leg of the tour, each one representing whether one particular mode of locomotion is used or not.
+This model uses up to four binary variables for each leg of the tour, each one representing whether one particular mode of locomotion is used or not.
 For example, leg number 5 might have the following binary variables and values in one solution:

 | Binary Variable        | Represents    | Value in a Particular Solution |
 |------------------------|---------------|--------------------------------|